bcgov/von-network/docs/Indy-CLI.md

 ## Register the network (ledger) with the `indy-cli` environment

-This command downloads and registeres the network's genisis file with the `indy-cli`.
+This command downloads and registers the network's genesis file with the `indy-cli`.

 Note we're using the internal docker host IP address to access the locally running network since it's also running in docker.
 This IP can be obtained by running `./manage dockerhost`.